 Q. Should I be concerned about confidentiality?

 A. In most cases, maintaining confidentiality is important during the transfer of a small business, and is one of the many reasons to work with an experienced and professional Business Broker.
-All information received will be held in the strictest confidence and is shared with interested parties only after a confidentiality agreement has been signed and a strict set of qualification criteria has been met.
-We usually recommend seller’s do not disclose the pending transaction to vendors, employees or customers until the appropriate time.
+All information received will be held in the strictest confidence and is shared with interested parties only after a confidentiality agreement has been signed, and a strict set of qualification criteria has been met.
+We usually recommend that sellers do not disclose the pending transaction to vendors, employees or customers until the appropriate time.
 The appropriate time can vary from case to case, but it is important that the release of information be planned for and controlled.

 Q. How much is my business worth?